martyromero/martyromero.github.io/_posts/2020-04-15-nostalgia.md

 "Slow down and make eye contact Marty.
 Pay attention to the tone of Kristin's voice, and the smile on her face."
 I didn't, and the friendship was over the minute I drove away.
 That feeling of knowing that the friendship was over woke me.

 ## I don't really care
-Five years ago I ran into Kristin's Facebook profile and I immediately blocked her just how I blcoked and unfriended everyone that remotely connected me to Texas.
+Five years ago I ran into Kristin's Facebook profile and I immediately blocked her just as I blcoked and unfriended everyone that remotely connected me to Texas.
 So, what buffer did my brain find to trigger a dream about someone that I don't think of and can barely remember.

 The next few hours after waking up I was overcome with the loneliness from the late 90s/2000s.
 Though I didn't care so much for the dream, the feelings reminded me that it has been almost a year since I have felt lonely, sad, happy, content or any other emotion that I am familiar with.
 I am almost always numb.
 Not even music affects me like it use to.
 I am tired.